Greater Burlington YMCA

 • Cameras, cell phones, and all other camera or video recording devices are PROHIBITED from use in all bathrooms, locker rooms, and changing areas.

 • As a participant in any activity or class, your picture or that of your child may be taken and used for YMCA marketing purposes.
 These photos are for YMCA use only and may be used in publications, brochures, advertising, flyers, social media, or video productions.
 Please notify the photographer if you would prefer to not be included in the image.
-Photography by members or visitors of any kind is not permitted without prior consent of the Greater Burlington YMCA, unless the subject of the photo is yourself or a family member.

 Our membership policy clarifies that gender is self-identified.
 The Y community will honor a member’s gender identification and will ensure program, service, and facility access is available based on that identification.

 We have 3 locker rooms: Men’s, Women’s, and Universal.
 The Universal Locker Room is comprised of private suites including a sink, toilet, and shower, is open to all members.
 It is available for family members with children, people with special needs accompanied by their caregivers, or anyone who prefers more privacy or prefers not to use the Men’s or Women’s locker rooms.